Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 Head of Resource Management / QA Group Leader

 Ensuring security in web applications starts with a solid foundation in project security.
 Even with flawless processes, continuous vigilance is essential.
-Two primary methods for enhancing web application security are static and dynamic security testing.
+Two primary methods for securing web applications are static and dynamic security testing.
 These methods are complementary and should be used together for comprehensive protection.

 1. Static Application Security Testing (SAST)